Max Currie (director): Biography

 Currie grew up in Palmerston North, and is the son of a microbiologist and a kindergarten teacher.
 Currie moved to Auckland for university, and later spent a year in Germany, working as a chef in an Australian-themed restaurant.
 He moved to New York City as the spouse of a diplomat, and worked as a bartender at a gay bar on the Lower East Side.

 Currie was formerly a reporter and presenter for the documentary television series Queer Nation, and a writer for the soap opera Shortland Street.
 His debut film Everything We Loved was released in 2014, garnering him nominations for Best Director and Best Screenplay at the 2014 Rialto Channel New Zealand Film Awards.

-Rūrangi began as a web series before being edited into a feature film.
+Currie directed Rūrangi which began as a web series before being edited into a feature film.
 The film premiered at the New Zealand International Film Festival in 2020, and won the award for Best Feature at the 2020 Frameline Film Festival.
+The film was made into a TV series which won Best Short-Form Series at the 50th International Emmy Awards in 2022.

 In 2021, Currie appeared as a member of the Pit Crew in the first season of RuPaul's Drag Race Down Under.
+In 2023, he appeared as a special guest in the third season of RuPaul's Drag Race Down Under.